Getting Started

 /.well-known/agent-card.json

 `rover-site.json` is the authoritative Rover-native capability profile. `agent-card.json` is the broad interop card that generic agents and `service-desc` pointers can consume.
-Both stay generated from Workspace instead of asking site owners to invent schema by hand.
+Both include POST A2W, chatbot GET, `rover_exec`, and `/from-url` guidance generated from Workspace instead of asking site owners to invent schema by hand.

 Optional

-Add `service-desc` only if you control head tags or headers
+Add generated discovery pointers only if you control head tags or headers

-Workspace also generates pointer surfaces that tell generic agents where the interop card lives.
+Workspace also generates pointer surfaces that tell generic agents where the interop card, read-only docs, A2W run endpoint, and Rover deep-link resolver live.
 Use one of these if you control HTML head output or server/CDN headers:

 HTTP `Link` header